smichaelsen/no-insecure-typo3-extensions/README.md

 `composer require smichaelsen/no-insecure-typo3-extensions dev-master`

-Require this package in you project permanently and from now on when you require a TYPO3 extension that has known security issues (according to the rating in the TER by the TYPO3 security team) you will get a composer conflict on `composer update`.
+Require this package in your project permanently and from now on when you require a TYPO3 extension that has known security issues you will get a composer conflict on `composer update`.

-**Pro**: Easy to setup and fits every (composer based) TYPO3 project. **Con**: You only recognize insecure extensions when you actively perform `composer update`.
+**Pro**: Easy to setup and fits every (composer based) TYPO3 project.<br>
+**Con**: You only recognize insecure extensions when you actively perform `composer update`.

 ### Option #2: Dry Run in CI